nicole-dwenger/cdsvisual-imagesearch/README.md

   Path to directory where images are stored.
 Note that running default requires unzipping flowers.zip files (see above).

 - `-t, --target_img`: *str, optional, default:* `image_0001.jpg`\
   Target image, for which all other images should be compared to find the most similar ones.
+Should be one of the images in the specified directory.

 __Output__ saved in `out/`:
 - `{target_img}_hist.csv`\
-  CSV file with filenames and chi-square distances of all images to the target image
+  CSV file with filenames and chi-square distances of all images to the target image.

 - `{target_img}_hist_top3.png`\
   Image with target image and 3 most similar images.